Ross-Byrne/magic-scanner/README.md

 ## Dependency Setup
-To use tensorflow-gpu, we much install the cuda and cudnn libraries using conda
+To use tensorflow-gpu, we must install the cuda and cudnn libraries using conda Then install libraries with pip
 ```
 install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0
 pip install tensorflow-gpu==2.9.1